apokochito/apokochito/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently working on Java Microservices at 4th Source.
+- 🔭 I'm currently working on Java Microservices at 4th Source an Agile Thought Company.
 - 🌱 I'm currently learning some full-stack technologies.
 - 📓 I'm currently studying for a Master in Computer Security.
 - 👯 I'm looking to collaborate on whatever is interesting and/or fun!